– on the perils of rolling with Cousin Id

 The fact is, sex sells.
 As a favorite arch-villain says in a favorite TV series, everything is about sex.
 Except sex.
 Sex is about power.
 (Now you know!)

 Therein lies a treacherous peril.
-Because of that blasted, wretched, execrable piece of clit lit called ‘Fifty Shades’, its two sequels, and its countless imitators.
+Because of that blasted, wretched, execrable piece of clit lit called ‘Fifty Shades’, its two sequels, the movies and the countless imitators.

 Let me start by stating this first: I have an immense respect for the cultural impact of precisely what E. L. James has done: She got women thinking – and talking – about what turns them on to such an extent it’s become a cultural touchstone.
 I’m far less happy that she has hugely misrepresented the inner workings of BDSM, and in so doing given vast numbers of people all sorts of wrong impressions on how such relationships actually work.
 And really livid her heroine is such a passive, naïve nincompoop of a cardboard, two-dimensional ‘character’.